arnaud4d/documentation/docs/temp-netkit/netkit.md

 `Office365Object.user.list` returns a list of Office365 users.

-In *options* you can pass an object to specify additional search options.
+In *options*, you can pass an object to specify additional search options.
 The following table groups the available search options:

 | Property | Type | Description | Can be empty or Null
 |---|---|---|---|